hectorip/learning_mojo/README.md

 Me trying to learn Mojo.

-This repo contains my first code on mojo, trying to understand the in and outs of it.
+This repo contains my first codes in Mojo 🔥, trying to understand the ins and outs of it.

-My main objective is to understand the Modular platform and develop applications leveraging artificial intelligence as a distinctive approach to solve user problems.
+My main goal is to understand the Modular platform and develop applications leveraging artificial intelligence as a distinctive approach to solve user problems.

 ## Plan to learn